learn-academy-2023-delta/week-2-assessment/interview-questions.md

-3. What is object destructuring?
+3. What is the difference between map and filter?

   Your answer: